jennymylee/light-and-sound-memory-game/README.md

 The following **additional** features are implemented:

 - [X] Added a strike counter so player can see how many mistakes they've made
+- [X] After the player makes a mistake, the sequence that they did not successfully pass repeats again

 ## Video Walkthrough (GIF)